Radical Hope: A Teaching Manifesto

 "A must-read for pedagogues and theorists alike.
 Gannon's explorations into history, power, and academia place students and the environments in which they learn front and center for the rest of us to consider.
 This work isn't about reform, but transformation, and Gannon's book pushes us in the right direction."

-José Luis Vilson, author of This Is Not A Test: A New Narrative on Race, Class, and Education
+José Luis Vilson, author of This Is Not a Test: A New Narrative on Race, Class, and Education

 "In a time of precariously employed professors, crushing student debt burdens, and cynically manufactured campus outrages, Radical Hope is a much-needed practical and principled reminder of the promise and possibility of education for liberation."